wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo is the amazing chat platform designed for shops, communities, social networks, dating websites, online traders, radio stations... and any other kind of site looking to boost engagement!
+The amazing chat platform designed for shops, communities, social networks, dating websites, online traders, radio stations... and all kind of websites looking to boost engagement!

 Add group and private chat features to your community, help your customers and increase sales with live support chat.